doo/scanbot-barcode-scanner-sdk-example-react-native/README.md

 Scanbot Barcode Scanner SDK is a simple to use high level API, providing a collection of classes and functions for scanning and parsing 1D and 2D barcodes from your mobile device's camera or other image sources like your photo library.

-The SDK for React Native is available as an npm package:
+The SDK for React Native is available as a npm package:
 - https://www.npmjs.com/package/react-native-scanbot-barcode-scanner-sdk

 ## Trial License

 The Scanbot SDK will run without a license for one minute per session!
-To get an unrestricted, "no-strings-attached" 7-day trial license, please submit the [Trial License Form](https://scanbot.io/trial/?utm_source=npmjs.com&utm_medium=referral&utm_campaign=dev_sites) on our website.
+To get an unrestricted, "no-strings-attached" 7-day trial license, please submit the [Trial License Form](https://docs.scanbot.io/trial/?utm_source=github.com&utm_medium=referral&utm_campaign=dev_sites) on our website.

 Please kindly note that a trial license can only be used in a development and staging environment.
 You are not allowed to publish your app to the App Store, Play Store or any 3rd party Android App Store with a trial license.